Understanding the Stark Law: Examples and FAQ for Facilities

 3. Designated Health Services (DHS) These include the request for a consultation with another physician and any test or procedure ordered or to be performed by (or under the supervision of) that other physician.

-4. Entity Any person or entity that performed services billed as DHS and those who billed DHS to Medicare or Medicaid for reimbursing a bill or claim.
+4. Entity This includes any person or entity that performed services billed as DHS and those who billed DHS to Medicare or Medicaid for reimbursing a bill or claim.

-5. Financial Relationship An ownership interest, investment interest, or compensation arrangement between the physician (or a physician’s immediate family member) and the entity.
+5. Financial Relationship This refers to an ownership interest, investment interest, or compensation arrangement between the physician (or a physician’s immediate family member) and the entity.

 What Are Stark Law Violation Examples?

 To give an example, let’s say a physician invests in a freestanding lab diagnostics center and refers their patients, with Medicare, to that lab center for bloodwork.
-Whether or not they intended to benefit from the referrals, the physician would appear to violate the law.
+Regardless of whether they intended to benefit from the referrals, the physician would appear to violate the law.
 Under the Physician Self-Referral Law, the lab isn’t allowed to bill or process a Medicare claim for the referred services either.

 • The U.S. was awarded a $237 million judgment against a facility that created contracts with physicians requiring them to make referrals to its new surgery center.
 In exchange, physicians received large compensation packages that included money received from Medicare.